YakupPayan4578/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 ### 3. Parameter Exploration

-- Vary the population distribution and sample size.
+- We experiment with different distributions and sample sizes.
-- Analyze how **variance** affects the spread of sample means.
+- We observe how **higher variance** causes wider sampling spread.
-- Track the **rate of convergence**.
+- We track how fast the **normal shape** appears.

 ### 4. Practical Applications

-- Estimating unknown population parameters
+- Used to **estimate population parameters**.
-- Quality control in manufacturing
+- Important in **quality control** (e.g., factory outputs).
-- Financial modeling and predictions
+- Useful in **finance** to model uncertain outcomes.

 ---

 ## 📈 Deliverables

-- Python notebooks for simulations
+- Python notebooks showing the full simulation process.
-- Histogram plots for different sample sizes
+- Histogram plots that illustrate sample mean behavior.
-- Discussion section:
+- Reflections on:
-  - Visual evidence of CLT
+  - How the CLT appears visually.
-  - Theoretical expectations vs empirical results
+  - Whether results match the theory.

 ---

 ## 💡 Tips

-- Use `NumPy`, `Matplotlib`, `Seaborn`.
+- Libraries like `NumPy`, `Matplotlib`, and `Seaborn` are helpful.
-- Start with **Uniform** or **Normal** distribution.
+- Start with simpler cases (e.g., **Uniform**) to build intuition.
-- Emphasize understanding of:
+- Focus on:

   $$
   \bar{X} = \frac{1}{n} \sum_{i=1}^{n} X_i, \quad \text{Var}(\bar{X}) = \frac{\sigma^2}{n}
   $$